learn-co-curriculum/dsc-p-values-and-null-hypothesis/README.md

 You may be wondering why you need **_Null Hypothesis_** at all.
 This is a good question.
 It has to do with being honest about what an experiment actually proves.

 Scientists use the **_Null Hypothesis_** so that they can be very specific in their findings.
 This is because a successful experiment doesn't actually _prove a relationship_ between a dependent and independent variable.
 Instead, it just proves that there is not enough evidence to convincingly believe there is _no relationship_ between the dependent and the independent variable.
 There can always be a lurking variable behind the scenes that is actually responsible for the relationship between two variables--it's almost impossible to cover every possible angle.
-However, a successful experiment where a p-value is less than an alpha value (typically, $p < 0.05$) does give enough information to confidently allow someone to say that it'ss statistically unlikely that there is _no relationship_ between the two, which is what would have to be true in order for the null hypothesis to be correct!
+However, a successful experiment where a p-value is less than an alpha value (typically, $p < 0.05$) does give enough information to confidently allow someone to say that it's statistically unlikely that there is _no relationship_ between the two, which is what would have to be true in order for the null hypothesis to be correct!

 ## The Null Hypothesis Loves You and Wants You To Be Happy